kubevirt/community/design-proposals/vm-memory-dump.md

 # Design
 To trigger a memory dump a virtctl memoryDump command will be added.
 The command will either use an existing PVC or create a new PVC on demand.
-This PVC will be bounded to the VM and will appear in the VM volumes spec with a fiting status.
+This PVC will be bound to the VM and will appear in the VM volumes spec with a fitting status.
 During the memory dump process this PVC will be mounted to the virt-launcher pod.
 After the mounting the guest memory will be dumped to that pvc and eventually it will be unmounted from the virt launcher.
-The PVC will remain bounded - in the VM spec.
+The PVC will remain bound - in the VM spec.
 It is the users' responsibility to export/use the memory dump results before reusing the PVC for a new memory dump.
-As long as the PVC is bounded as a memory dump "container" each memory dump command will overwrite the previous content.
+As long as the PVC is bound as a memory dump "container" each memory dump command will overwrite the previous content.
 It will be possible to track the last memory dump in the VM status with a new memory dump status that will be added there.
-It will be possible to unbound the PVC and then do a memory dump to another PVC that will be bounded instead.
+It will be possible to unbound the PVC and then do a memory dump to another PVC that will be bound instead.

 ## API